 Finally, RIDE worked to support the LEAP Task Force by drafting a framework for acceleration in Rhode Island, as well as producing fiscal guidance for the field related to the strategic usage of stimulus resources from the federal government- ESSER II/CRRSAA and ESSER III/ARP- aligned to the LEAP recommendations.
+These recommendations were refined with the input and feedback of the LEAP Task Force and additional stakeholder groups over the course of the two-month LEAP engagement.
+They wholly inform RIDE's plan for coordinating the use of ARP ESSER funds.
+RIDE continues to engage with key stakeholders on its plans for use of ARP ESSER funds at the SEA-level and commits to providing technical assistance and the opportunity for ongoing consultation to support and guide LEAs in their plans for use of funds.

 - 2. Coordinating Funds: Describe to what extent the SEA has and will coordinate Federal COVID-19 pandemic funding and other Federal funding.
 This description must include: - i.
-How the SEA and its LEAs 1) are using or have used prior to the submission of this plan and 2) plan to use following submission of this plan, Federal COVID-19 funding under the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and the CRRSA Act to support a safe return to and safely maximize in-person instruction, sustain these operations safely, and address the disproportionate impact of the COVID-19 pandemic on individual student groups (including students from low-income families, children with disabilities, English learners, racial or ethnic minorities, students experiencing homelessness, children and youth in foster care, and migratory students);
+How the SEA and its LEAs 1) are using or have used prior to the submission of this plan and 2) plan to use following submission of this plan, Federal COVID-19 funding under the Coronavirus Aid, Relief, and Economic Security ("CARES") Act and the CRRSA Act to support a safe return to and safely maximize in-person instruction, sustain these operations safely, and address the disproportionate impact of the COVID-19 pandemic on individual student groups (including students from low-income families, children with disabilities, English learners, racial or ethnic minorities, students experiencing homelessness, children and youth in foster care, and migratory students Complete the table below or provide a narrative description.

-Complete the table below or provide a narrative description.
 Table C1.